dediane/dediane/README.md

 ## About me

-Full stack developer passionate about design, with solid experience in creating web and mobile applications.
+Fullstack developper passionate about design, with solid experience in creating web and mobile applications.
 I bring a creative and technical approach, combining development and design for innovative and aesthetic solutions.
 As a co-founder of a start-up incubated at Station F for a year, I have significant experience in project management, design, and product development.

 ## Education